 See your doctor to discuss your vaccination requirements.
 Further information is available from the Australian

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, employer or travel insurance provider in the first instance.
+Depending on the nature of your enquiry, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer or airline.

-Australians seeking consular assistance while in Afghanistan should call the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305.
-The Consular Emergency Centre can be contacted on 1300 555 135 from within Australia.
+For urgent consular assistance, call the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 from within Australia.
 The provision of consular services may be severely restricted due to the security environment.